-In order to keep moving along your fitness journey, something needs to change.
+To keep moving along your fitness journey, something needs to change.
 You need to increase the time you do something for.
 Or decrease the time you do it in.
 You need to add more weight.
 Or more reps.
 Or sets.
-The intensity of the exercise needs to increase in order to continue progressing.
+The intensity of the exercise needs to increase to continue progressing.

 What about the exercises themselves, can you keep them the same?

-The thing about compound exercises, is that they’re really effective.
-Compound exercises are ones that target and engage more than one muscle group at a time.
-They recruit multiple groups in order to perform and stabilise the exercise.
+The thing about major compound exercises is that they’re really effective.
+Compound exercises involve more than one joint movement and therefore engage more than one muscle group.
+They recruit multiple groups to perform and stabilise the exercise.
 Essentially, you’re getting more bang for your buck.

-If your workout routine is centred around key compound exercises that you use for full body or upper/lower development, then keeping them at the heart of your routine is a good thing.
+If your workout routine is centred around major lifts that you use for full body or upper/lower development, then keeping them at the heart of your training is good.
 You won’t get to the point where a squat is no longer an effective exercise.
 Just keep altering the intensity so that your progress continues too.